Roberto Rosati A pair of pictures - flowers made on beech plywood from 1931.

 Roberto Rosati was born in Rome in 1889.

 At just thirteen years old, a student of Duilio Cambellotti, he began working with ceramics.
-Less than 20 years later, after earning a diploma in ceramics from the Royal Institute of Ceramic Art in Faenza, in 1912, thanks to funds from Roman art critic and gallery owner Giuseppe Sprovieri, he founded an art ceramics factory in Treia, “Rosati & Sprovieri,” near Civita Castellana, in the Viterbo region, which produced until 1914, inspired by futurism.
+Less than 20 years later, after earning a diploma in ceramics from the Royal Institute of Ceramic Art in Faenza, in 1912 he founded, with funds from the Roman art critic and gallery owner Giuseppe Sprovieri, an art ceramics factory in Treia, “Rosati & Sprovieri,” near Civita Castellana, in the Viterbo region, producing until 1914 with Futurist inspiration.
 Until his death in 1949, he collaborated with various Italian ceramic production centers.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
-It’s a nod to history, creation, and the design of classic and timeless furniture.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones can be distinguished.
+Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th centuries.
 Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are interesting and noteworthy.
-Baroque, whose name derives from the Portuguese “barocco” — meaning an irregularly developed pearl — was characterized by very ornate furniture meant to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these pieces.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Antique products in Rococo and Louis XV styles are also interesting and worth noting.
+Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl—was characterized by highly ornate furniture meant to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for elegant antiques suitable for your interior.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French creators, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
+This is especially important when searching for elegant antiques suited to your interior.

 The key aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photographs.
+We also have experts in art appraisal, history, and specialists from around the world at your disposal.

 Attributes / Details